Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Conclusion

 In the literature, the local-global shrinkage prior has been widely studied, especially for the normal means problem.
 Such prior follows $\beta_j\sim N(0, \sigma^2\lambda_j^2\tau^2)$, where $\lambda_j^2$ controls the local shrinkage, and $\tau^2$ controls the degree of global shrinkage.
-Our work verifies that a sufficient condition to ensure consistency of local-global shrinkage, is to let the local shrinkage parameter $\lambda_j^2$ follows some polynomial-tailed distribution, and let the global shrinkage $\tau^2$ be deterministically decreasing in the order $-\log(\tau^2)=O(\log p_n)$.
-In this work, we use a posterior mean BIC criterion for tuning the global shrinkage parameter in practice.
-But, it is of great interests for Bayesian community to develop adaptive or full Bayesian approaches to choose global shrinkage rather than tuning.
+Our work verifies that a sufficient condition that ensures consistency of the local-global shrinkage is to let the local shrinkage parameter $\lambda_j^2$ follow some polynomial-tailed distribution, and let the global shrinkage parameter $\tau^2$ deterministically decrease in the order $-\log(\tau^2)=O(\log p_n)$.
+In this work, we suggest a BIC-like score posterior mean criterion for tuning the global shrinkage parameter.
+Although it works well for our examples, it is still of great interest to the Bayesian community if an adaptive or full Bayesian approach can be developed for choosing, rather than tuning, the global shrinkage parameter.
 Such analysis has been conducted by \cite{VanSV2017} under normal means models.
-However, there is quite a big difference between normal means models and regression models.
-For the former, one can directly analyze marginal posterior $\pi(\beta_j|D_n)$ since the posterior of $\beta_j$'s are (conditional) independent, but for the latter one, we need take into account of the dependency among covariates.
-Empirically, the results of \cite{VanSV2017} seems not applicable to regression problems.
-In Figure \ref{shoe}, we plot the boxplots of the posterior $\pi(\beta_j|D_n)$ with horseshoe prior, where $\lambda_j$ is subject to half-Cauchy prior, $\tau$ has a uniform prior truncated on $[n^{-3/2}, n^{-1/2}]$.
-The plot shows that there will be many false discoveries, also the perform is quite unstable with respect to the magnitude of nonzero coefficients.
-Therefore, we comment that the study of adaptive choice of global shrinkage is nontrivial, due to spurious multicollinearity caused by the curse of dimensionality.
+However, there is a significant difference between normal means models and regression models.
+For the former, one can directly analyze the marginal posterior $\pi(\beta_j|D_n)$ as $\beta_j$'s are (conditionally) independent.
+For the latter one, one needs to take into account of the dependency among covariates.
+Empirically, the result of \cite{VanSV2017} seems not applicable to regression problems.
+Figure \ref{shoe} shows the boxplots of the regression coefficients drawn from a posterior $\pi(\beta_j|D_n)$ constructed with a horseshoe prior for the same dataset used in the toy example of Section \ref{perform}, where $\lambda_j$ is subject to a half-Cauchy prior, $\tau$ is subject to a uniform prior truncated on $[n^{-3/2}, n^{-1/2}]$.
+The plot shows that the horseshoe prior leads to many false discoveries for this example.
+Therefore, we would note that adaptively choosing the global shrinkage parameter is nontrivial due to spurious multicollinearity caused by the curse of dimensionality.